What is a general description of the program?

 How many clinical sites will students typically rotate to and where are they located?

-Clinical experiences will be obtained at a variety of outstanding clinical anesthesia sites, including OHSU Hospital, Portland Veteran's Administration Medical Center, Kaiser South Interstate Same Day Surgery Center, Kaiser Sunnyside Hospital, Willamette Valley Medical Center, Providence Newberg Medical Center and Southwest Washington Medical Center (Vancouver, WA) in the Portland metro area.
-Students will rotate outside the Portland metro area to Three Rivers Community Hospital (Grants Pass, OR) and Tampa General Hospital (Tampa, FL).
+Clinical experiences are obtained at a variety of outstanding clinical anesthesia sites, including OHSU Hospital, Portland Veteran's Administration Medical Center, Kaiser South Interstate Same Day Surgery Center, Kaiser Sunnyside Hospital, Willamette Valley Medical Center, Providence Newberg Medical Center and Southwest Washington Medical Center (Vancouver, WA) in the Portland metro area.
+Students will rotate outside the Portland metro area to Three Rivers Community Hospital (Grants Pass, OR) and St Lukes Medical Center (Boise, ID).
 Some students will also rotate to Seattle Children's Hospital, University of Washington Medical Center (Seattle, WA), Providence Hood River Memorial Hospital (Hood River, OR), Samaritan Pacific Communities Hospital (Newport, OR), Curry General Hospital (Gold Beach, OR), Prosser Memorial Hospital (Prosser, WA), and Silverton Hospital (Silverton, OR).
 Expenses associated with travel and housing at distant sites are the student's responsibility.
-Currently, clinical experience will be obtained in the States of Oregon, Washington, and Florida; therefore, Oregon, Washington, and Florida RN licensure is required prior to beginning those clinical experiences.
+Currently, clinical experience will be obtained in the States of Oregon, Washington, and Idaho; therefore, Oregon, Washington, and Idaho RN licensure is required prior to beginning those clinical experiences.

 Do I need to possess and maintain Basic Cardiac Life Support, (BCLS), Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Life Support (PALS) throughout the Program?